 The general focus of our research group is to understand the ecology and biology of marine organisms, particularly coastal fishes, as models to test hypotheses of basic or applied ecological interest.
 Interactions between individual performance, condition, and behavior that inform the demography of fish populations are a current emphasis, as are trophic cascades based on the relative importance of density-mediated (consumptive) and trait-mediated (non-consumptive effects.
 We work in a variety of ecosystems, and our interests include the processes and mechanisms that influence the demography of populations and the structure of assemblages.
 We often use scientific diving and direct our studies towards effects on the early life stages of fishes, especially recruitment (input of young) to demersal habitats.
 Explore our website to learn more about us and our projects.

-*Brower, J.P., and T.W.
+Brower, J.P., and T.W.
 Anderson.
-Consequences of predation threat for a macrophyte-associated fish (in revision).
+Consequences of predation threat for a macrophyte-associated fish (in prep).

-*Ou, M., *K. Tovey, T.W.
+Ou, M., K. Tovey, T.W.
 Anderson, A.P.
 Summers, M.J.
 O’Donnell, F.W.
 Goetz, and C.J.
 Brauner.
-Effects of elevated CO2 on growth, metabolism, and swimming performance of early life stages of sablefish (Anoplopoma fimbria) (in review).
+Effects of elevated CO2 on metabolism and swimming performance of early life stages of sablefish (Anoplopoma fimbria) (in prep).

-*Wheeler, S.G., T.W.
-Anderson, *T.W.
+Wheeler, S.G., T.W.
+Anderson, T.W.
 Bell, S.G.
 Morgan, and J.A.
 Hobbs.
-Regional productivity predicts individual growth and recruitment of rockfishes in a northern California upwelling system (in review).
+2017.
+Regional productivity predicts individual growth and recruitment of rockfishes in a northern California upwelling system.
+Limnology and Oceanography 62:754-767.